 XI.
 They have no specialized reproductive organs but can exhibit both sexual and asexual means of reproduction

 XII.
-Examples are the free single living Algae like Chlamydomonas. these characteristics are what differentiate Thalophyta in the classification of plant kingdom
+Examples are the free single living Algae like Chlamydomonas. these characteristics are what differentiate Thalophyta in the classification of the plant kingdom

 CHARACTERISTICS OF BRYOPHYTA